 When I was 22, young and physically fit, I decided that I should start traveling the world.
 It all happened to me when I went to a University in Milan, Italy.
 I spent most of my life studying Fashion and Arts Management at the same time, seeing Europe.
 I was able to go around on my feet and learned a lot of things from different people and culture.
 My love for football also encouraged me to travel more.
 Three years ago, Liverpool FC and Arsenal had an Asian Tour.
 I followed every match and stalked them wherever they were.
 I booked expensive tickets, got hungry but still, I was able to see them play live.
 That was an eye opener for me to see more places.
 Thank you, Steven Gerrard and Cesc Fabregas.
 Above all this, I am a hardcore Barcelona FC fan.

-We all have our own ways of travelling and mine is a little bit different.
+We all have our own ways of traveling and mine is a little bit different.
 I always volunteer, not just to get free food and accommodation (well, that’s one of the reasons) but to also learn how to eat, cook, speak and live like a local.
 I take my time, I stay long-term because I believe this is the only way that you will be able to know about a culture and a country.
 I don’t go to famous landmarks and take photos (although that would be a bonus every once in a while) but I just live: letting things flow like I actually live here (or wherever I may be).
 There’s no need to rush anyway.